Liberationtech/notyourmotleycrew/notyourmotleycrew/templates/markdown/english_summary_of_the_swedish_debate.md

 ### 23 September 2012

-Erik Helmersson, editorial writer at,  Dagens Nyheter.
-Repeats some of the arguments of his colleagues and [ads a couple of new ones](http://www.dn.se/ledare/signerat/filmdebatt-den-mest-krankta-har-inte-alltid-ratt), mainly that even though some black people are critical of "Lilla Hjärtat", that doesn't mean that they need to be listened too.
+Erik Helmersson, editorial writer at Dagens Nyheter, repeats some of the arguments of his colleagues and [adds a couple of new ones](http://www.dn.se/ledare/signerat/filmdebatt-den-mest-krankta-har-inte-alltid-ratt), mainly that even though some black people are critical of "Lilla Hjärtat", that doesn't mean that they need to be listened too.
 He erroneously identifies ASR (The Afro Swedish National Association) as the main critics, although ASR actually had not spoken out about "Lilla hjärtat" at this point.

 > This [refering to the low membership numbers of ASR] does not mean that
 > ASR:s arguments are weak or that one should not listen to them.
 > But one should be careful about equating their voice with the opinion
-> of all afroswedes.
+> of all Afro-Swedes.
 > ...
 > Most importantly: Why on Gods earth should all non white people have
 > the same opinion on matters such as whether "Liten skär och alla små